 Access control is most often applied in commercial business settings where access needs to be regulated to authorized personnel.
 Distinct from the traditional access-control method where a guard or padlock protects an entrance, technology makes unmanned entrances possible.
 Its applications vary in depth of application and security protection.
-Some access control methods can be monitored while others are not.
+Some monitoring methods can be monitored while others are not.
 And on that same vein, some technologies are more effective at intrusion prevention than others.
 Of course, not all are entirely designed to prevent human entrance.
 Some are merely designed to serve as visually appealing signs that not everyone is invited to enter.

 An access control point can be a door, turnstile, parking gate, elevator, or a number of physical barriers.
 These can all be regulated by any of the technologies listed above and are only limited to the architecture they inhabit.

-The Monitoring Side of Access ControlWhile access control can be an exciting feature to include in a building, monitoring the devices gets tricky.
+While keypads and card scanners can be an exciting feature to include in a building, monitoring the devices gets tricky.
 First, access control does not have an industry-wide method of handling intrusion.
 Therefore, scalability is the first issue that monitoring centers face.
 Think of it this way.
 If there are a hundred ways to respond to alarms triggered at access points, then creating action plans around each of those requires intensive problem solving over a period of time.